erhuanlnna/ARIA/README.md

 - [SSB](https://github.com/eyalroz/ssb-dbgen)

 You can download or generate these datasets from their respective sources online.
 Below are the steps to prepare your data:
-- For World, we have provided the SQL files (`world.sql` and `movies.sql`) for the World and MovieLens 1M datasets.
+- For World, we have provided the SQL file (`world.sql`) for the World dataset.
 You can directly import them into your MySQL server.
-- For the other datasets (TPC-H and SSB), follow the instructions on their respective websites to generate the datasets.
+- For the other datasets (MovieLens 1M, TPC-H and SSB), follow the instructions on their respective websites to generate the datasets.

 **Importing Datasets into MySQL**: